Use Global Content

 As suggested above, files added through "Global Content Files" can be loaded asynchronously.
 This means you can avoid long load times and delay in application startup by putting files in "Global Content Files".

 There may be situations when a file should both be part of "Global Content Files" as well as part of an Entity which has UseGlobalContent set to true.
 The most common case is if a piece of content is associated with a particular Entity, but should be asynchronously loaded.
 For example, you may be working on a game that does not load some in-game content (such as the main character's content).
 If this is the case, making the main character's content exist in "Global Content Files" allows you to begin loading this content at the very beginning of execution.
 Depending on the menu flow of your game, you may end up loading your character before the player gets to the game Screen.
 This could improve load times when going into game.
 If you set an Entity to UseGlobalContent, and also add its files to the "Global Content Files", then the generated code for the Entity will use the GlobalContent class to get reference to the appropriate files.
-This means that it will obey the async loading, and even update the content lock record if appropriate.
+This means that it will obey the async loading, and even update the if appropriate.